striblab/generator-striblab/generators/app/templates/README.md

   * If your project has multiple pages, you can target a specific article ID with `gulp develop --cms --cms-id=123456`.
 <% } %>

+There are number of commands via Gulp that can be helpful.
+Use the following to get a list of the available commands:

+    gulp tasks

 ### Directories and files

 * `build/`: All the supporting files get compiled into this directory and this is what gets published.